Realistic view of a cannabis garden featuring dense, bushy strains with thick buds and heavy foliage under natural lighting conditions.

 Whiteflies and Their Damage

-Whiteflies represent another troublesome insect pest that frequently targets cannabis plants.
+Whiteflies represent another troublesome insect pest.
 These small, white, moth-like insects typically congregate on the undersides of leaves and feed on the plant sap.
-Their feeding not only weakens the plant but also results in the excretion of honeydew, which further encourages the growth of sooty mold.
-This mold reduces photosynthetic efficiency and negatively impacts overall plant vitality.
-Many dedicated growers integrate knowledge from CBD UK Law into their pest prevention strategies to avoid such secondary complications.
+Their feeding not only weakens the plant but also results in the excretion of honeydew, encouraging the growth of sooty mold.
+To identify whiteflies, look for clusters of tiny, white insects that take off in a flurry when the plant is disturbed.

 Impact on Cannabis Cultivation